Dakshjain1/MLOPS/README.md

 * train(ml).py   -> train.py
 * train(dl).py   -> train.py
-### This is so because we will provide environment per code basis, so in one go only 1 file goes to the environment
+### This is so because we will provide environment per code basis, so in one go only 1 file goes to the environment.